-Writing down the way you feel about something or someone and then having the words that come out match what you feel inside can be an incredibly difficult task, even more so when the words you’re writing are as monumental and special as the vows you will say on your wedding day.
-The often unspoken rule of wedding vows is that they are ultimately the centre of a marriage; they reflect the pledges, reasons, ideals, wants & needs we’ll promise to one another in our relationship heading forward.
-Wedding vows are a great way to tell our partners how we feel about them, what we think of them and how they make us feel; an unfiltered look into the love that we possess for our other halves.
-While some vows are rooted in religion and the words that will reflect your faith, there are many brides and grooms who choose to write their own from the heart.
+Writing down how you feel about something or someone and then having the words that outmatch what you feel inside can be challenging, even more so when your writing is as monumental and unique as the vows you will say on your wedding day.
+The often unspoken rule of wedding vows is that they are ultimately the center of a marriage; they reflect the pledges, reasons, ideals, wants & needs we promise to one another in our relationship heading forward.
+Wedding vows are a great way to tell our partners how we feel about them, what we think of them, and how they make us believe; an unfiltered look into the love that we possess for our other halves.
+While some vows are rooted in religion or words that reflect your faith, brides and grooms choose to write their own from the heart.

 (pictured: real bride Alycia exchanging vows with her husband on their wedding day)

 While we're not advocating for you to plagiarise your vows, it's a good idea to look up the vows others have said at their wedding to get a good idea of how it's done and the ways others have made vows flow at their wedding ceremony.
 Understanding the general concept of vows is a great starting point for when you sit down to write your very own from scratch.

 Another way to find some inspiration is to look online.
 There is an endless supply of places you can find wedding vows these days, but an example of a few of these would be things like Pinterest quote boards, songs or lines from movies that have left a deep mark on your soul or a book you've read where some of the lines stood out to you and made you think of your soulmate.
 Some people even choose to include small quotes from others within their vows, but that's totally up to each bride and how they wish to do things.